nextlub programme

 e-Drive Lubricants & Testing I11:15 Enabling the EU Green Deal transformation by leading the right way Ivana Krkljus, BASF

-Lubricants in an inert atmosphere – a new route to sustainability Hugh Spikes, Imperial College London
+Lubricants in an inert atmosphere – a new route to sustainability Prof. Dr. Hugh Spikes, Imperial College London

 Sustainable EV Transmission Fluids: challenges for development & testing Kirsten Schwörer, Castrol Germany GmbH

-11:45 Significance of Product Engineering for the Sustainability of Transmission Fluids Oliver Heipl, Magna PT B.V. & Co.
+11:45 Significance of Product Engineering for the Sustainability of Transmission Fluids Jost Wiechert, Magna PT B.V. & Co.
 KG

-Towards a continuum description of mineral oil lubrication in highly pressurized nanometer wide constrictions: the importance of accurate slip laws Michael Moseler, Mikrotribologie Centrum µTC, Fraunhoferinstitut für Werkstoffmechanik IWM
+Towards a continuum description of mineral oil lubrication in highly pressurized nanometer wide constrictions: the importance of accurate slip laws Prof. Dr. Michael Moseler, Mikrotribologie Centrum µTC, Fraunhoferinstitut für Werkstoffmechanik IWM

 Sustainable E-Fluid concepts for electric motor cooling and gearbox lubrication Christopher Dobrowolski, Shell E-Fluids